 Manage Irrigation & monitor your farm.

-Connect your meters and sensors to the cloud with the world's easiest remote monitoring solution.
+Connect your meters and sensors to the cloud with the world's easiest remote IoT monitoring solution.

-We have a world leading solution for connecting your remote meters and sensors to the cloud.
+We have world leading remote IoT monitoring solutions for connecting meters and sensors to the cloud.
 But don't just take our word for it.
 Winners of the General Electric Ecomagination Challenge, The US Irrigation Association New Product contest, NZ Hitech awards, NZ Innovators awards, University of Auckland Entrepreneurs' Challenge and the Deloitte Asia Pacific Fast500 for fast growing revenue.
 Three times!
 Outpost has been in business since 2002 and has delivered tens of thousands of monitoring solutions.
 We're here to support you for the long haul.

 Compact IOT Devices